-- 1. Type of Subsidy: Project-Based Section 8, Elderly - Housing with this type of subsidy is restricted to household in which the head of the household is age 62 years or older. - A preference for occupancy shall be given to those families displaced from an urban renewal area, or as a result of governmental action, or as a result of a disaster determined by the President to be a major disaster. - 2.
-In order for an applicant to be eligible for occupancy, the calculated tenant rent cannot exceed the market rate rent for the unit and the applicant household's annual income must not exceed the applicable income limit, which is published annually and is available from the local HUD office or on-line at www.huduser.org.
-Income limits are based on family size and the annual income the family receives.
+- 1. Type of Subsidy: Section 8 Family: - Housing with this type of subsidy does not restrict occupancy to a particular population. - 2.
+In order for an applicant to be eligible for occupancy, the applicant household's annual income must not exceed the applicable income limit, which is established and published annually by HUD.
 The income limits for this project's type of subsidy are:

-Low Income 80% of Median Income

-Very Low Income 50% of Median Income

-Extremely Low Income 30% of Median Income
+Extremely Low-Income Limit 30% of Median Income Very Low-Income Limit 50% of Median Income

 - 3. Assistance in subsidized housing is restricted to the following: - a) U.S. citizens or nationals.
-U.S. citizens must sign a declaration of citizenship and provide proof of citizenship by way of birth certificate, certificate of Naturalization or unexpired U.S. Passport. - b) Non-citizens who have eligible immigration status as determined by HUD: - All applicants applying for assistance must submit evidence of citizenship or eligible immigration status at the time of application. - All family members, regardless of age, must declare their citizenship or immigration status. - Noncitizens 62 years and older, a signed declaration of eligible noncitizen status and proof of age; - Non-citizens must sign a declaration of eligible immigration status and submit documentation of their status which includes: - Form I-551, \Permanent Resident Card\. - Form 1-94, Arrival-Departure Record annotated with one of the following: - "Admitted as a Refugee Pursuant to Section 207"; - "Section 208" or "Asylum"; - o "Section 243(h)" or "Deportation stayed by Attorney General"; or - "Paroled Pursuant to Section 212(d)(5) of the INA." - Form I-94, Arrival-Departure Record (with no annotation) accompanied by one of the following:

-- A final court decision granting asylum (but only if no appeal is taken); - A letter from an DHS asylum officer granting asylum (if application was filed on or after October 1, 1990) or from an DHS district director granting asylum (application filed was before October 1, 1990); - A court decision granting withholding of deportation; or - A letter from an asylum officer granting withholding of deportation (if application was filed on or after October 1, 1990). - A receipt issued by the DHS indicating that an application for issuance of a replacement document in one of the above-listed categories has been made and that the applicant's entitlement to the document has been verified. - Other acceptable evidence.
+U.S. citizens must sign a declaration of citizenship and provide proof of citizenship by way of birth certificate, certificate of Naturalization or unexpired U.S. Passport. - b) Non-citizens who have eligible immigration status as determined by HUD: - All applicants applying for assistance must submit evidence of citizenship or eligible immigration status at the time of application. - All family members, regardless of age, must declare their citizenship or immigration status. - Noncitizens 62 years and older, a signed declaration of eligible noncitizen status and proof of age. - Non-citizens must sign a declaration of eligible immigration status and submit documentation of their status which includes: - Form I-551, Permanent Resident Card. - Form 1-94, Arrival-Departure Record annotated with one of the following: - "Admitted as a Refugee Pursuant to Section 207"; - "Section 208" or "Asylum"; - "Section 243(h)" or "Deportation stayed by Attorney General"; or - "Paroled Pursuant to Section 212(d)(5) of the INA." - Form I-94, Arrival-Departure Record (with no annotation) accompanied by one of the following: - A final court decision granting asylum (but only if no appeal is taken); - A letter from an DHS asylum officer granting asylum (if application was filed on or after October 1, 1990) or from an DHS district director granting asylum (application filed was before October 1, 1990); - A court decision granting withholding of deportation; or - A letter from an asylum officer granting withholding of deportation (if application was filed on or after October 1, 1990). - A receipt issued by the DHS indicating that an application for issuance of a replacement document in one of the above-listed categories has been made and that the applicant's entitlement to the document has been verified.

+- Other acceptable evidence.
 If other documents are determined by the DHS to constitute acceptable evidence of eligible immigration status, they will be announced by notice published in the Federal Register. - Or sign a declaration that they do not claim to have eligible status.